Amica Car Insurance Review

 find icon

-Amica offers direct purchasing through its website and phone, with knowledgeable customer service representatives who can explain coverage options thoroughly.
-The online quote process is straightforward and provides competitive rates for the coverage levels offered.
+Amica offers direct purchasing through its website and phone, with knowledgeable customer service representatives who can explain coverage options in detail.
+The online quote process is straightforward, and quotes reflect the coverage level you select.
 As a mutual company, Amica doesn't use aggressive sales tactics or commission-driven agents.

 insurance2 icon